West European Certificate

 A minimum of five West European Studies Courses is required. (see approved courses list)

-- One in the student's major department (if available) and no more than one course in the student's secondary major or minor
+- Two in the student's major department (if available)

 - The remaining courses in at least two departments outside the student's major